zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/asp-net-mvc-5.md

 publish: true
 ---

-#Kendo UI Complete for ASP.NET MVC in ASP.NET MVC 5
+# Kendo UI in ASP.NET MVC 5 applications

 This tutorial shows how to use Kendo UI Complete for ASP.NET MVC in ASP.NET MVC 5 applications.
 The tutorial uses Visual Studio 2013 but will work with all Visual Studio versions that support ASP.NET MVC 5.
 The tutorial also creates a new ASP.NET MVC 5 application but the steps to use Kendo UI in exsiting ASP.NET MVC 5 application are the same.